liuxiangwin/service-mesh/labs/05-ingress.md

 Frontend version: v2
 ...
 ```
-Kiali Graph show requests are from ingress gateway.
+Kiali Graph show that requests are from ingress gateway.
+(Comparing with "Unknown" from previous lab)

 ![](../images/kiali-graph-ingress.png)